teambit/docs/docs/getting-started/08-compile.md

 ### Compile in `watch` mode

-Alongside the local dev server, Bit features a watch mode that runs differnet opertaions for modified components.
+Alongside the local dev server, Bit features a watch mode that runs different operations for modified components.
 Component compilation is one of these tasks.

 ```sh
 $ bbit watch